-What you can do is talk to an architect and learn more about your design options.
-If your priority is to build a disaster-proof and flood-free home, expect your architect to suggest raising your home.
+What you can do is talk to a designer and learn more about your design options.
+If your priority is to build a disaster-proof and flood-free home, expect your designer to suggest raising your home.

-The ideal architect will prepare all the architectural drawings and help you get engineered plans for your raised home.
+The ideal designer will prepare all the planning drawings and help you get engineered plans for your raised home.
 He/she will help you obtain council approval and building permits.
 He/she will also help you get competitive quotes from the expert local builders.

-In short, a great architect will not only give you designs but will also render his/her services to you.
-Find an architect or an architecture company like that.
+In short, a great designer will not only give you designs but will also render his/her services to you.
+Contact Superdraft

 Check the right height